Toroidal compactifications of integral models of Shimura varieties of Hodge type: Introduction

-Since one of the main interests in having good integral models of Shimura varieties is to facilitate the computation of their zeta functions, and hence their cohomology, we are led to consider the question of their compactification.
+In any case, since our interest lies mainly in the computation of the zeta function of the Shimura variety, and hence its cohomology, we are led to consider the question of compactifying $\Ss_K$.\footnote{We will see below that this question is largely independent of the properties of the integral model itself.}

+Another motivation to study compactifications of integral models is the role they play in constructing regular proper models over $\Int$ for the orthogonal Shimura varieties mentioned above.
+Such models are a crucial ingredient in carrying out Kudla's program on the arithmetic intersection theory of these spaces; cf.~\cite{mp:reg} for a description of these models over $\Int[1/2]$.

 Over $\Comp$, Mumford and his collaborators (cf.~\cite{amrt}) constructed good, toroidal compactifications in the general setting of arithmetic quotients of hermitian symmetric domains.
-In \cite{harris:functorial} and \cite{pink:thesis} these compactifications are constructed for Shimura varieties in their natural adelic setting.
-All these constructions depend on a choice of a certain cone decomposition $\Sigma$, called a smooth complete admissible rppcd (cf.~(\ref{tmt:subsec:char0}) for the terminology).
-Given such a choice they produce a smooth compactification $\Sh^{\Sigma}_K(G,X)$ of the Shimura variety $\Sh_K(G,X)$.
-Our main result is the following theorem; cf.~(\ref{tmt:thm:main}) for a more precise statement.
+In \cite{harris:functorial} and \cite{pink:thesis} these compactifications are constructed for Shimura varieties in their natural ad\'elic setting.
+All these constructions depend on a choice of a certain cone decomposition $\Sigma$, called a complete admissible rpcd (cf. \S\ref{sec:strata} for the terminology).
+Given such a choice they produce a compactification $\Sh^{\Sigma}_K$ of the Shimura variety $\Sh_K\coloneqq\Sh_K(G,X)$ with good properties.